2022 Belgian Grand Prix: Practice

 There were three practice sessions, each lasting an hour.
 Two practice sessions took place on Friday 26 August with the first having taken place at 14:00 local time (UTC+02:00) and the second at 17:00 the same day.
 The third and final practice session took place on 27 August at 13:00 local time.
 Carlos Sainz Jr. was fastest in the first session, Max Verstappen was fastest in the second, and Sergio Pérez was fastest in the third.

 Qualifying

 Qualifying for the race was held on 27 August, starting at 16:25 CEST.
 The session was due to start at 16:00, but was delayed to allow for barrier repairs following a crash in the Porsche Supercup support race.
-Max Verstappen set the fastest time and Carlos Sainz Jr. inherited pole position as Verstappen was one of one of eight drivers (the others being Esteban Ocon, Lando Norris, Yuki Tsunoda, Charles Leclerc, Mick Schumacher, Zhou Guanyu and Valtteri Bottas) required to take penalties for exceeding engine component limits.
+Max Verstappen set the fastest time and Carlos Sainz Jr. inherited pole position as Verstappen was one of eight drivers (the others being Esteban Ocon, Lando Norris, Yuki Tsunoda, Charles Leclerc, Mick Schumacher, Zhou Guanyu and Valtteri Bottas) required to take penalties for exceeding engine component limits.
 One of the drivers taking power unit penalties, Yuki Tsunoda, was required to start the race from the pit lane having had power unit components changed outside parc fermé without the permission of the FIA's technical delegate.